GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source.typ

 On the other end, those networks are trained to infer the #acr("DoA") value $theta$ of the single speech source present in the room.

 Our networks are trained in a supervised fashion using some custom datasets presented in @sec:ssl:single_source:method:dataset.

+#gaet[
+  Should we present both architectures or focus on the one we used the most ?
+]

 // TODO: first simple architecture
 #figure(